MRCIEU/PHESANT/README.md

 1. Combine the results where they were generated in parallel.
 2. Combine the flow counts.
 3. Add the description information for each variable to the results file.
+4. Rank the results by P value.
+5. For the multinomial regression results, include only the main result (not the results for each particular category of a given variable).

 This takes three arguments: